-The problem is spending $15 daily can add up to over $300 in monthly expenses.
+The problem is that spending $15 daily can quickly add up to over $300 in monthly expenses.
 An alternative is to pack your lunch.
 Doing so can help you save over $1500+ annually.

 Aside from saving money, you’ll eat healthier since you’ll prepare your food.

 Frugal Living Tip #6: Maintain Your Vehicle Properly

 Keeping up with your car’s maintenance will save you money in the long run.

 Take, for example, a simple oil change that costs, costing about $120 annually.
 You may believe that skipping an oil change will save is saving you money, but engine repairs can cost you anywhere an engine repair can cost you anywhere from $1,000 – $5,000.